Bio3SS/Bio3SS.github.io/announce.md

 ---
 layout: post
-title: Tutorials
+title: Short answers
-slug: 1 Tutorials
+slug: 2 Tutorials
 ---

-This week's tutorials are _optional_, and will focus on review of class material.
+Short-answer tests will be available for pickup at this week's tutorial sessions.